-Factor 4 (Excellent) 3(Good) 2(Satisfactory) l (Poor) 0 (no credit) Thoroughness Answers all questions Answers all Answers most of the Does not answer Makes little or no in the exercise questions in the questions in the many of the reasonable effort to completely and in the exercise but not exercise but not questions in the answer the questions appropriate order. completely and/or posed in the assignment. not in the not in the make some appropriate order. appropriate order. reasonable effort to do so.
-Demonstrated Response Response Response Response demonstrates a Understanding demonstrates a demonstrates an very poor understanding of the Assignment thorough understanding of the of the subject matter and has come to an exercise.
-The the exercise but presented by the appropriate exercise and the to a conclusion. assignment. conclusion student has justified student comes to of confusion on the and enunciated an may not be part of the student. appropriate appropriately The student's conclusion. / / conclusion, if any, is of the essay. not supported by the rest of the essay.
-Documentation/ Student has cited Student has cited Student has not cited any Legal research (note: one excellent source poor or legal authorities or has For assignments, sources and has or two or more inappropriate cited authorities that are sources should be applied them good sources but authorities or has irrelevant. those obtained has missed at least student has cited failed to establish through legal Appropriate sources are documented and the relevance of research; for exam well cited and well has done a poor job essays, legal principles learned in integrated well in of integrating them. or she has cited. class or the integrated. the assignment. courseware is sufficient.)
-Organization Essay is organized Essay is well Essay shows some Essay is poorly Student's essay is in Organization very well; the reader / chaos.
-There is no can clearly but is difficult to very difficult to reasonable attempt to understand where follow.
-The student the essay is going at Different did not coherently. all points and a should be.
-Essay may concrency. cohesive easy-to- separate thoughts appropriately.
-U and did not made in the essay. · · · · · · · · · · · · · · · · · · · properly organize Separate paragraphs 0 the essay. are used for separate , ideas.
-Critical Thinking and Shows excellent Shows good critical Shows adequate Shows minimal Shows no effort at critical Analysis critical thinking and critical thinking and thinking or analysis.
-The - analysis.
-The student The student's points student's points make no is able to apply the are well argued and student's points are student's sense. cited law to the facts well supported. arguments are of the given case in a but are not weak and clear and convincing exceptionally unconvincing. manner. convincing. -
+Factor 4 (Excellent) 3(Good) 2(Satisfactory) l (Poor) 0 (no credit) Thoroughness Answers all questions Answers all Answers most of the Does not answer Makes little or no in the exercise questions in the questions in the many of the reasonable effort to completely and in the exercise but not exercise but not questions in the answer the questions appropriate order. completely and/or completely and/or exercise but does posed in the assignment. not in the not in the make some appropriate order. appropriate order. reasonable effort to do so.
+Demonstrates • Response Response Response Response demonstrates a Understanding demonstrates an very poor understanding of the Assignment • • understanding of the • of the subject matter and has come to an understanding of the the exercise but presented by the appropriate exercise and the to a conclusion. assignment. conclusion student has justified of confusion on the and enunciated an , part of the student. appropriate 11 1 / The student's conclusion. conclusion, if any, is not supported by the rest of the Do sumo ontatianal Caudana ha: Caudona ho: Caudona ho: essay.
+Chudana baa wasasisa J Documentation/ Student has cited Student has cited Student has not cited any Legal research (note: appropriate sources legal authorities or has cited authorities that are For assignments, sources should be or two or more good sources but inappropriate authorities or has irrelevant. those obtained has missed at least failed to establish ii i eievaiit. through legal one excellent the relevance of research; for exam has done a poor job or she has cited. principles learned in the assignment. or integrating trient. or site has cited. class or the courseware is sufficient.)
+Organization Essay is organized Essay is well Essay shows some Essay is poorly Student's essay is in very well; the reader organized.
+The essay level of organization, organized and is chaos.
+There is no can clearly is coherent, though but is difficult to very difficult to reasonable attempt to follow.
+The essay is follow.
+The student organize the essay , , , Different did not coherently. • should be.
+Essay may , , , ~ separate thoughts appropriately. and did not made in the essay. • properly organize Separate paragraphs paragraphs. the essay. are used for separate C ::: 171:::: ideas.
+61 CI CI (f Critical Thinking and Shows minimal Shows no effort at critical Analysis thinking and analysis.
+0 thinking or analysis.
+The The student's points analysis.
+The student's points make no student's sense. cited law to the facts weii supportea. arguments are of the given case in a weak and clear and convincing unconvincing. manner. convincing.